 The blooming period of rosemary is from March to June and it is best to collect the whole, small tender branches in the morning or in the afternoon.
 Once you’ve gathered the rosemary you will pluck the leaves on a cotton towel or newspaper and let it dry in a cool and dry place with no sunlight.
 After the leaves are dried (pinch them to check if moisture comes out) you can keep them in clean, dry containers with the top sealed.

-Rosemary can be used for infusions, as tea, as massage oil and so much more.
-You can make homemade infused oil with this simple recipe.
-You will need:
+Rosemary can be used for infusions, like tea, as a massage oil and so much more.
+You can make a homemade infused oil with this simple recipe.